-Our destination will be Domaine Saint Nicolas, the most prominent vineyard of this region.
+Our destination will be Domaine Saint Nicolas, the most prominent vineyard in this region.
 The owner Thierry Michon has developed a worldwide reputation as a practitioner of “biodynamic viticulture” (organic production of wine without any pesticides) and with the maritime climate, he produces a different mix of grapes than in more prominent wine-growing regions such as Bordeaux and Burgundy.

-For lunch everyone will gather for a picnic on the beach.
-Afterward you can head to the nearby naturist beach to enjoy the attributes of the French swimmers, return to town to relax in our hotel’s new spa, or swim at the city beach across from our hotel.
+For lunch, everyone will gather for a picnic on the beach.
+Afterward, you can head to the nearby naturist beach to enjoy the attributes of the French swimmers, return to town to relax in our hotel’s new spa, or swim at the city beach across from our hotel.

 Day 6: La Rochelle

 Our final riding day offers a choice between a long and invigorating ride (100 kilometers) to the lovely city of La Rochelle, or a half-day ride and a shuttle into the city.
 Much of today’s ride is along the ever-expanding network of bike paths that parallel the coast.
-La Rochelle has a wonderful historic center with a variety of interesting stores, boutiques and restaurants, perfect for last minute shopping for a remembrance of the trip.
+La Rochelle has a wonderful historic center with a variety of interesting stores, boutiques, and restaurants, perfect for last-minute shopping for a remembrance of the trip.
 It also has an outstanding market area and one of the finest selections of fresh seafood you’re likely to find anywhere.
 With its arcade streets lined with medieval houses decorated with tiles and slates, it is an ideal place to stroll and see the sights.
 Tonight we will enjoy our Farewell Dinner in one of La Rochelle’s fine restaurants.

 Day 7: Departure Day or Ile d’Re Extension

 Our Atlantique tour is complete.
 We hope you will remember the wind at your back and the sand in your shoes.
 Breakfast will be available at our hotel.
-The TGV train takes about three hours to get to Paris, so we suggest planning at least one night in Paris before your flights home.
+The TGV train takes about three hours to get to Paris, so we suggest planning at least one night in Paris before your flight home.

 And if you have an extra day to spare, you might want to join our one-night extension in La Rochelle and join our guide for a visit to Ile d’Ré, an island across a 3-km bridge from La Rochelle.